MakeSchool-Tutorials/Makestagram-Swift-V3/Q19-Setting-Followers/content.md

         }
     }

 Now we need to fetch all of the users on the server and display them.
-But first we'll add a isFollowed property to our user:
+But first we'll add a `isFollowed` property to our `User` class:

     var isFollowed = false